python-attrs/attrs/docs/how-does-it-work.rst

   ........................................
   Median +- std dev: 676 ns +- 16 ns

-So on my notebook the difference is about 300 nanoseconds (1 second is 1,000,000,000 nanoseconds).
+So on a standard notebook the difference is about 300 nanoseconds (1 second is 1,000,000,000 nanoseconds).
 It's certainly something you'll feel in a hot loop but shouldn't matter in normal code.
 Pick what's more important to you.

 ****

-Once constructed, frozen instances differ in no way from regular ones except that you cannot change its attributes.
+Once constructed, frozen instances don't differ in any way from regular ones except that you cannot change its attributes.